CX Framework Series #6: Customer Centric Culture

 There are different approaches for looking at ways in which the customer can be at the centre of the organization, and two vivid examples really spring to mind.
 Steve Jobs always started with the customer experience and worked back towards the technology.
 Secondly, Richard Branson who, in contrast to the previous example, only looks from an 'employees-first' point of view.
 His view is that when you treat your employees well, they will love their jobs and bring that same good feeling to the customers who, in their turn, have a positive feeling about the organization and are willing to do more business with you.

-Employee engagement as a driving factor for customer happiness
+Employee engagement as driving factor for customer happiness

 Not every organization needs to have the exact same mindset as Richard Branson to achieve happy customers, but you need to have happy employees to really make a difference.
 HR has an important role in becoming customer centric in all phases of the HR Cycle.